-When the abolitionist men met in convention in December 1857 to decide whether the opponents of slavery in the territory should take part in the election of January 4, 1858, Ewing urged that they vote.
+When the abolitionist men met in a convention in December 1857 to decide whether the opponents of slavery in the territory should take part in the election of January 4, 1858, Ewing urged that they vote.

-The Surveyor-General, John Calhoun, whose duty it was to await the election returns, tried to defeat the Free-State party by declaring the pro-slavery men had won and went so far as to start for Washington to submit the Lecompton Constitution to Congress for the purpose of having Kansas admitted as a slave state.
+The Surveyor-General, John Calhoun, whose duty it was to await the election returns, tried to defeat the Free-State party by declaring the pro-slavery men had won and went so far as to start for Washington to submit the Lecompton Constitution to Congress to have Kansas admitted as a slave state.
 Ewing was able to get the Free-State Territorial Legislature to appoint a committee, of which he was the head, to investigate the election returns.
 At the election for state officers on December 6, 1859, the first held under the Wyandotte Constitution, Ewing was elected Chief Justice for a term of six years and took his seat on the bench in February 1861 when the state government was established.

 About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
-However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.
+However, the text on this page is not verbatim, as additions, updates, and editing have occurred.